The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-This unit examines the philosophical questions surrounding the mind.
+This free course, Minds and mental phenomena: An introduction, examines the philosophical questions surrounding the mind.
 You will examine how beliefs have changed over the centuries and be able to contrast the views of Descartes with more modern ideas.

-- be able to discuss basic philosophical questions concerning the mind;
+- discuss basic philosophical questions concerning the mind

-- have enhanced your ability to understand problems concerning the mind and mental phenomena and to discuss them in a philosophical way.
+- understand problems concerning the mind and mental phenomena and discuss them in a philosophical way.

 - Current section: Introduction